-For one months' residency:
+For one month's residency:

 Her first collection of poetry, Loudness (Seren, 2011) was shortlisted for the 2011 Forward/Felix Dennis award and the following year for the Fenton Aldeburgh prizes for best first collection.
 Her pamphlet, Pillars of Salt (Templar, 2006), won Templar Poetry’s pamphlet competition.

 Lesley McDowell is an author and critic living in Scotland.
 She earned a PhD for work on James Joyce and feminist theory before turning to literary journalism.
 Lesley will be with us from Thursday 1 May - Sunday 1 June.

 She has written fiction, The Picnic (Black and White, 2007) and her second book, Between the Sheets (Overlook Press, 2010) was shortlisted for the Scottish Book Awards 2011 (non-fiction).
 Her third book and second novel, Unfashioned Creatures, will be published in November 2013 by Saraband.

 His debut novel, Damn His Blood (Chatto & Windus, 2012) which explores the dark murder of a Reverend in the early nineteenth century, has been described as channelling Hardy in its cast of characters and expertly weaves the truth of the past into a gleefully twisted, bloody and thrilling fiction.

 For two weeks’ residency:

 His fiction explores contemporary European history and the issues of identity and home for Bosnian refugees.
 His work includes: short fiction, How to Fare Well and Stay Fair (Salt, 2012); novel length fiction, Thinner than a Hair (Cinnamon Press, 2010); academic writing, Ways of Being Free (Rodopi, 2012) and film, Guzul.

 Her debut novel, Clay (Bloomsbury, 2013), has been chosen for Amazon’s ‘Rising Stars’ programme and is shortlisted for the Portsmouth First Fiction award.The novel explores the balance of life within a city and deconstructs binary opposites such as young and old, nature and development and recklessness and caution.